Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

-We also compute the \emph{integrated autocorrelation times} as in \cite{wolffMonteCarloErrors2004a} for $M$ on both datasets.
+We also compute the \emph{integrated autocorrelation times} as in \cite{Wolff:2003sm} for $M$ on both datasets.
 The integrated autocorrelation time of a Markov chain of measurements of an observable $\mathcal{O}$ is defined as

-In Fig.~\ref{fig:logp_vs_logq_hists}, the HMC dataset is generated using 100 thermalization trajectories and an additional 20,000 HMC steps where every 20 samples are saved for computing the autocorrelation.
-Each HMC step consisted of 10 leapfrog steps at a step size of 0.1.
-Similarly, the diffusion dataset was generated by sampling from the trained model, using the Euler method with 200 ODE steps, and performing an accept/reject step on the proposed samples for a total of 1000 Monte Carlo iterations.
-We repeated the described procedure 100 times and illustrated the average in the figure.
-Using $t_{\rm max} = 100$, we find $\tau_{\rm int}^{\rm HMC}(M) = 7.0$ and $\tau_{\rm int}^\text{DM-MC}(M) = 1.5$ evaluated on the average of the autocorrelation over independent chains.
+In figure~\ref{fig:logp_vs_logq_hists}, the HMC dataset is generated using 100 independent thermalization trajectories and an additional 20,000 HMC steps, where every 20 samples are saved for computing the autocorrelation.
+Each HMC tracjectory consisted of 10 leapfrog steps at a step size of 0.1.
+Similarly, the diffusion dataset was generated by sampling from the trained model using the Euler method with 200 ODE steps.
+We generate 1000 proposed samples and perform an accept/reject step on them to make a Markov chain with 1000 samples.
+We repeat the described procedure 100 times and illustrate the average in the figure.
+Using $t_{\rm max} = 100$, we find $\tau_{\rm int}^{\rm HMC}(M) = 5.4$ and $\tau_{\rm int}^\text{DM-MC}(M) = 1.1$ at $L=8$; at $L=16$ we obtain $\tau_{\rm int}^{\rm HMC}(M) = 14.5$ and $\tau_{\rm int}^\text{DM-MC}(M) = 4.1$ evaluated on the average of the autocorrelation times over independent chains.

-We note that while 200 leapfrog steps per configuration (10 leapfrog steps per trajectory, and 20 trajectories between saved configurations) are used for the HMC dataset, the diffusion model data in the comparison seen in Fig.~\ref{fig:normalized_autocorr_M} was generated with 200 ODE steps.
-This comparison indicates that the diffusion model significantly reduces autocorrelations along Markov Chains.
+We note that while 200 leapfrog steps per configuration (10 leapfrog steps per trajectory, and 20 trajectories between saved configurations) are used for the HMC dataset, the diffusion model data in the comparison seen in figure~\ref{fig:normalized_autocorr_M} was generated with 200 ODE steps.
+This comparison indicates that the diffusion model reduces autocorrelations for the lattice sizes and observables studied.
 We emphasize that these comparisons are valid only for this lattice size, and we leave a more detailed study of the volume scaling to future work.